Alba Berlin: 2000–2008: Professionalization and national success

-2008–present: Current era
+2008–present: current era

 With the move into the new 14,500-seat O2 World Berlin, the then-reigning champion Alba Berlin opened a new chapter in the club's history.
-Berlin was the first team in German history to ever average more than 7,000 fans in attendance per game.
-Thus, Alba's manager Marco Baldi and Supervisory Board chairman, Axel Schweitzer, decided to take the next step towards a permanent presence in international competition and appropriate presentation options.
+Berlin was the first team in German history to average more than 7,000 fans in attendance per game.
+Thus, Alba's manager Marco Baldi and supervisory board chairman, Axel Schweitzer, decided to take the next step towards a permanent presence in international competition and appropriate presentation options.
 The Anschutz Group, owner of the O2 World Berlin, and Alba Berlin agreed to a 15-year contract until 2023, with an option for another ten years.

 As the reigning German champion, Alba participated in the 2008–09 Euroleague.
 There, the team reached the Top 16, where it could not hold its ground against European elite clubs like FC Barcelona, Real Madrid, and Maccabi Tel Aviv.
 Yet, Alba had Europe's highest attendance at 11,264 spectators in the O2 World Berlin.
 In addition, the club gathered 14,800 spectators in the main round home game against Union Olimpija, a record crowd at a European Cup game in Germany.
 While at the national level in the cup final, Alba defeated Baskets Bonn.
 Later, Alba was beaten by the same team in the play-off semi-final series in five games.

 In 2009 and 2015, the manager of Alba Berlin, Marco Baldi, was honored by Euroleague Basketball Company executives with the EuroLeague Executive of the Year Award.

-On 8 October 2014 Alba Berlin defeated the defending NBA champion San Antonio Spurs, 94–93, on a buzzer beater by Jamel McLean.
+On 8 October 2014, Alba Berlin defeated the defending NBA champion San Antonio Spurs, 94–93, on a buzzer beater by Jamel McLean.